VaclavDedik/jboss-seam/examples-ee6/readme.txt

 The following steps describe executing of functional tests in general.
 If particular example does not contain certain profile, it is simply ignored during the maven call.

-* Start JBoss AS 4, 5, 6 or Tomcat
+* Start JBoss AS 7
-* Set JBOSS_HOME or CATALINA_HOME environment property, respectively
+* Set JBOSS_HOME environment property, respectively

-To run functional tests on JBoss AS 4.2:

-*   mvn clean verify -Pjbossas42,ftest-jbossas

-To run functional tests on JBoss AS 5.1:

-*   mvn clean verify -Pjbossas51,ftest-jbossas

-To run functional tests on JBoss AS 6:

-*   mvn clean verify -Pjbossas6,ftest-jbossas

-To run functional tests on Tomcat with Embedded JBoss:
+To run functional tests:

-*   mvn clean verify -Ptomcat,ftest-tomcat
+*   mvn clean verify -Pftest-jbossas